-When a car is leaving a parking lot that does not have a traffic control device, the driver of the that car has an obligation to ensure the traffic is clear in both directions before crossing the street.
+When a car is leaving a parking lot that does not have a traffic control device, the driver of that car has an obligation to ensure the traffic is clear in both directions before crossing the street.
 When the driver does not see a car coming, they may pull out to cross the street and cause a t-bone accident.

-Making a U-turn Across Traffic
+Making a U-Turn Across Traffic

-The car that does not have the right of way will have fault in causing the t-bone accident.
-But the car that had the right of way can also have some fault as well.
+The car that does not have the right of way will have fault in the t-bone accident.
+However, the car that had the right of way can also have some fault as well.
 That’s because the car with the right of way has a duty to pay attention to the road ahead and anticipate that a driver may cut across traffic.

 Sometimes it’s not just the drivers involved in the crash that have fault in a t-bone accident.
-For example, a repair shop may not do a good job at fixing one of the cars brakes.
-Other times a repair shop may not do a good job in repairing a cars headlights.
-If this happens the repair shop may have some fault in what happened.
+For example, a repair shop may not do a good job at fixing one of the car’s brakes.
+Other times a repair shop may not do a good job in repairing a car’s headlights.
+If this happens, the repair shop may have some fault in what happened.

 Malfunctioning traffic control devices may also play a role in a t-bone accident.
 Sometimes the lights totally shut down and give no signal at all.
-If this happens drivers might not realize they are about to enter an intersection.
-In this circumstance the crash may be the fault of the traffic control device and one or both drivers.
+If this happens, drivers might not realize they are about to enter an intersection.
+In this circumstance, the crash may be the fault of the traffic control device and one or both drivers.